* Statement of Purpose

 - Scholarly grants are subject to funds availability.
 Due to overwhelming demand, grant funds usually become exhausted before the end of the Spring Semester, therefore, applicants are encouraged to apply early.

-- PSA will not fund presentations retroactively.
+- PSG will not fund presentations retroactively.
 Students may apply for events which will take place in the Summer, during the Spring Semester, provided they have proof of acceptance to a conference.

-- Your presentation should take place after the PSA General Assembly meeting that occurs after your application deadline.
-Please check the PSA Grants Deadlines page for more information.
+- Your presentation should take place after the PSG General Assembly meeting that occurs after your application deadline.
+Please check the PSG Grants Deadlines page for more information.

 - A professional student may receive ONE grant per academic career for up to $250 for international presentations or up to $200 for those within North America (please note that North America includes Canada, Mexico, the Caribbean, etc).